 success The number of successful queries made to the server or zone.
-A successful query is defined as query which returns a NOERROR response with at least one answer RR. referral The number of queries which resulted in referral re- sponses. nxrrset The number of queries which resulted in NOERROR responses with no data. nxdomain The number of queries which resulted in NXDOMAIN responses. failure The number of queries which resulted in a failure re- sponse other than those above. recursion The number of queries which caused the server to per- form recursion in order to find the final answer. form recursion in order to find the intal answer.
+A successful query is defined as query which returns a NOERROR response with at least one answer RR. referral The number of queries which resulted in referral re- sponses. nxrrset The number of queries which resulted in NOERROR responses with no data. nxdomain The number of queries which resulted in NXDOMAIN responses. failure The number of queries which resulted in a failure re- sponse other than those above. recursion The number of queries which caused the server to per- form recursion in order to find the final answer. duplicate The number of queries which the server attempted to recurse but discover a existing query with the same IP address, port, query id, name, type and class already being processed. dropped The number of queries for which the server discovered a excessive number of existing recursive queries for the same name, type and class and were subsequently dropped.

-Each query received by the server will cause exactly one of success, referral, nxrrset, nxdomain, or failure to be incremented, and may additionally cause the recursion counter to be incremented.
+Each query received by the server will cause exactly one of success, referral, nxrrset, nxdomain, failure, duplicate, or dropped to be incremented, and may additionally cause the recursion counter to be incremented.